madeirasquared/shanti-mathias/writing.md

 My short story '[getting closer](https://turbinekapohau.org.nz/2024-contents-fiction-shanti-mathias/)' appears in the 2024 edition of IIML literary journal Turbine Kapohau.
 You should read it, it involves anxious 19 year olds, a random Austrian man and the jungle.

 If you somehow come across a copy of [Sick Leave Journal's](https://www.instagram.com/sickleave__/?hl=en) 'fiction' issue from 2021, there is a story I wrote in there!
 I think it's pretty good.
 If you are unlikely to run across copies of small Australian literary journals, email me and I can send you a pdf of the story probably.
 It involves cousins, pyramid schemes and anxious 19 year olds.
+Don't worry I am now finished writing stories about anxious 19 year olds, I have moved on.

 _newsletters_